-SentiSight.ai offers three different image recognition model types, single-label classification, multi-label classification and object detection, all of which have similarities as well as differences, with each of them excelling at different types of tasks.
-While the three models can be used to classify the content within images, the approach they undertake is dependent on the task aims and envisioned results.
-This article defines key similarities and differences between the 3 models, as well as providing examples of the use cases of each model, to help you to decide which model type is needed for your project requirements.
+SentiSight.ai offers four different image recognition model types, single-label classification, multi-label classification, instance segmentation, and object detection, all of which have similarities as well as differences, with each of them excelling at different types of tasks.
+While the models can be used to classify the content within images, the approach they undertake is dependent on the task aims and envisioned results.
+This article defines key similarities and differences between the four models, as well as provides examples of the use cases of each model, to help you to decide which model type is needed for your project requirements.

-SentiSight AI image recognition software provides 2 types of classification: single-label classification and multi-label classification.
 Both models adhere to the same recognition principle which assigns one or few concepts or “tags” to an image.
-A single-label classification model can recognise a single object (for example, certain type of fruit, animal, or specific electronic device) or an abstract concept (such as a season of the year, animal taxonomy or a mood of a person) in an image.
-On the other hand, a multi-label classification model allows recognition of multiple objects or concepts in one image.
-Therefore, it can recognize a number of different physical objects, such as fruits, vegetables, or different electronic devices within one image.
-It could also recognize more than one abstract concept in the same image, for example, a mood and a gender of a person.
+The single-label classification model can recognize a single object (for example, a certain type of fruit, animal, or specific electronic device) or an abstract concept (such as a season of the year, animal taxonomy, or a mood of a person) in an image.
+On the other hand, the multi-label classification model allows the recognition of multiple objects or concepts in one image.
+Therefore, it can recognize several different physical objects, such as fruits, vegetables, or different electronic devices within one image.
+It could also recognize more than one abstract concept in the same image, for example, the mood and gender of a person.

 Object detection is another AI image recognition model offered by SentiSight.ai.
 Similar to the multi-label classification model, object detection can identify a number of different objects in an image.
 However, unlike the multi-label classification model, object detection also identifies the exact location of each object and marks it with a dedicated rectangular box.
 Moreover, object detection models can identify several instances of the same type of objects (for example several apples in an image) and can even be used for counting these instances, which is not possible by multi-label classification.
 However, object detection models fall short to identify some of the abstract concepts, which we will discuss later.